epeterson320/epeterson320.github.io/_drafts/asymmetric-ui.md

 understanding of multiple user roles.
 Even with Starbucks, customer/PoS is an oversimplification.
 Managers, business analysts, and supply chain folks need the same data in completely different formats.

+Usually when I enter data into a UI, it's not because I want to read it later, it's because I want someone else to read it.
+Most of the time, when I consume data, it's not data that's been entered by me.